cdisc-org/DataExchange-DatasetJson-API/docs/dataset-json-api-1-0-ug.md

 ## <a id="hateoas"></a>HATEOAS

-HATEOAS, or Hypertext As The Engine of Application State, means that a REST API must provide hypermedia links in its responses, guiding clients through available actions and resources.
+HATEOAS, or Hypertext as the Engine of Application State, means that a REST API must provide hypermedia links in its responses, guiding clients through available actions and resources.
 The Dataset-JSON API does provide hyperlinks to inform clients of the available study and dataset resources.
 The API specification does not include a `_links` section to represent the hyperlinks, but the relevant URLs are available in the body of the response.
 Many REST APIs, such as the CDISC Library, include a `_links` section, but it was not included in the Dataset-JSON API specification to simplify the API implementation.
 To support HATEOAS, the URLs are available in the body of the responses.

-## <a id="metadataanddataonlyflags"></a>Metadata and Data Only Flags
+## <a id="metadataanddataonlyflags"></a>Metadata and Data-only Flags

 Clients may request to receive only the dataset metadata or only the dataset data.
 By default, responses include the metadata and data parts of the Dataset-JSON dataset.
 Depending on the usage scenario, it may be preferable to only